andrewjoelpeters/andrewjoelpeters.github.io/_drafts/three-functions-to-clean-data.md

 Not long after, I reworked the program, bringing it down to 117 lines.
 I revisted it again yesterday, and trimmed it up once more -- to 27 lines of code.

-## On Wrangling
+## On Preparing Data

-Wrangling data is a process that can be frustrating, or exceedingly satisfying.
+Preparing and transforming data is a process that can be frustrating, or exceedingly satisfying.
 To me, tidying up raw data into a coherent and useful dataframe is an oddly delightful little challenge.
 I suppose its a bit like the digital counterpart to watching Marie Kondo bring order to chaos.

 ## Melt